Jalil Keyekbaev: Biography

 Jalil Keyekbaev was born in 1911 to a peasant family in the village of Karan-Yelga in the Ufa Governorate.
-His father, Giniyatulla, graduated from the madrasah (school) in the village of Utyakovo, where he was taught by the one of the best educators in the region, Khabibnazar Utyaki (The uncle of Zeki Velidi Togan, the founder of the Republic of Bashkortostan).
+His father, Giniyatulla, graduated from the madrasah (school) in the village of Utyakovo, where he was taught by one of the best educators in the region, Khabibnazar Utyaki (The uncle of Zeki Velidi Togan, the founder of the Republic of Bashkortostan).
 Keyekbaev's mother was Garifa (daughter of Murzakai).

 He studied at Makarovskaya Secondary School in the village of Makarovo.
 From 1929 to 1932 he studied at the pedagogical college in Ufa.
 During these years, he began to print his poems under the pseudonym Zhalil Tabyn (using the name of his tribe).

 He graduated from the Faculty of Germanic Philology of the First Moscow State Pedagogical Institute of Foreign Languages (1937), then worked as a German teacher for one year at Roshalsky secondary school in the Moscow Region.
 In 1938, he began working at the Ufa Institute of Foreign Languages.
 During World War II, he temporarily left for his native district due to the need to accommodate evacuated teachers in the city of Ufa.
 In 1942, he served as director of the Saitbabinskaya secondary school of the Gafuri District.